By Frank R. Southers

 Ms. Becker chides, “You the lawyer?
 Well, you don’t look like you are old enough to be no lawyer.
 How long you been a lawyer?
 Are you sure you are the Mr. Hardy, the lawyer, my nephew told me about?”

-Laughing, Gene Hardy says, “Well, thank you, Ms. Hecker, for telling me I look very young.
+Laughing, Gene Hardy says, “Well, thank you, Ms. Becker, for telling me I look very young.
 But, yes ma’am I am a lawyer and I am Gene Hardy.
 Step over here by the side of my desk and look up at the wall to see my law license.”

 Pushing up with her cane, she rises from the chair and walks to see his framed law license on the wall.
 She says, “But that don’t have your picture on it.
 So, how do I know you are the one and only Mr. Hardy, the lawyer?
 You got any proof?”

-Gene Hardy has been license for ten years but this is the first time anyone has accused him of a false identity.
+Gene Hardy has been licensed for ten years but this is the first time anyone has accused him of a false identity.
 Thinking quickly, he removes his drivers license from his wallet, but before handing it to Ms. Becker, he decides she should also see his bar card with his name and picture on it as further proof of his identity.

 Ms. Becker carefully examines both cards, compares the pictures to the lawyer’s face, and says, “Well, I guess you are who you say you are.
 I see a slight resemblance, but you could’ve fooled me.
 Yes, you certainly could.
 I must be getting old.”